Rihanna & Adam Selman Just Teamed Up On The Sexiest Valentine’s Day Lingerie Collection We’ve Ever Seen

 To really put a cherry on top of this already decadent cake, the campaign was shot in a kitschy honeymoon suite filled with fur sheets, lava lamps, and a lifesize teddy bear draped in lace.
 Models Paloma Elsesser, Adesuwa, Fiffany Luu, and Joan Smalls brought the collection to life while Rihanna’s go-to photographer, Dennis Leupold, caught every moment of it.

-To shop the Valentine’s Day collaboration — which marks Selman’s first foray into lingerie — you have a few options: Either you can pick and choose à la carte style, or you can take the VIP route and purchase each collection’s individual box set (we suggest the latter).
-Locket Down is going for $218.28 CAD and includes a zip triangle bralette with matching undies, a heart garter belt, and “Divorce Court” thigh-high stockings — while Down The Aisle features a cupless bra, a bow thong, and a pair of red glitter heart pasties, all for $159.32 CAD.
+To shop the Valentine’s Day collaboration — which marks Selman’s first foray into lingerie — you have a few options: either you can pick and choose à la carte style, or you can take the VIP route and purchase each collection’s individual box set (we suggest the latter).
+Locket Down includes a zip triangle bralette with matching undies, a heart garter belt, and “Divorce Court” thigh-high stockings — while Down The Aisle features a cupless bra, a bow thong, and a pair of red glitter heart pasties.
 Did we mention that the entire collection is available in sizes 32A – 42DD and XS – 3X?
 Take that, Victoria’s Secret.

 If you do decide to hold off on purchasing a Valentine’s Day kit of your own, don’t fret.
 Come April 2020, more items from the Xclusive Adam Selman for Savage X Fenty two-part collection will be available for purchase.
 With that being said, now that you've seen this sexy selection, we’re betting that it won’t be long before you click “add to cart.”